Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Introduction

 \subsection{The Z-relation in microtonal music theory}

-Somewhat surprisingly, the phase retrieval problem in the setting of this paper is equivalent to a well-known problem in microtonal music theory, although the music literature describes the problem in completely different language.
-In short, one views $\Z_n$ as a scale dividing the octave into $n$ equally-tempered pitches; the special case $n=12$, shown above in~\eqref{example intro}, corresponds to the standard 12-pitch scale typical in Western music.
+The phase retrieval problem in the setting of this paper is equivalent to a well-known problem in microtonal music theory.
+In the language of music theory, one views $\Z_n$ as a scale dividing the octave into $n$ equally-tempered pitches; the special case $n=12$, shown above in~\eqref{example intro}, corresponds to the standard 12-pitch scale typical in Western music.
 A subset $S \subseteq \Z_n$ is a \emph{chord} (or ``pitch class set''); in our special case, a subset $S$ with cardinality $k=5$ is typically called a \emph{pentachord}.
 The cyclic distance between two pitches is called the \emph{interval} between them, and the multiset of cyclic distances is called the \emph{interval content} of a chord.
 Given two chords that are not obtained from one another via \emph{transposition} and/or \emph{inversion} --- that is, chords corresponding to distinct bracelets --- the two chords are said to be \emph{Z-related} if their multisets of pairwise intervals coincide --- that is, if they are homometric.
 Therefore, the main result of this paper can be restated as follows, using the language of music theory: we classify and enumerate the Z-related pentachords in an equal-temperament scale consisting of an arbitrary number of pitches.